Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 Term life insurance is far more affordable, meaning you can likely opt for a higher death benefit while still being able to afford the payments.

 Universal life insurance has some appealing aspects but also a lot of complexity.
+Complexity is one of the biggest pitfalls with universal life insurance.

 You’ll want a snapshot of premiums paid and how much cash value has accumulated.
 You’ll also need an updated projection of future numbers.